Coroutines and Async

 How to implement coroutines, generators, and async/await using frontend state machine lowering.

 SBBE has no built-in coroutine or async support.
-Coroutines are implemented by the frontend through state machine lowering: the frontend transforms each coroutine into a regular function that takes a state struct and a switch on the current state to resume at the right point.
+Coroutines are implemented by the frontend through state machine lowering: the frontend transforms each coroutine into a regular function that takes a state struct and dispatches on the current state to resume at the right point.

 func countUp(start: Int32) -> Generator<Int32> {